Guide for Incoming Students

 For assistance, please check the recommended companies below:

 To get your residency papers sorted you will need:

 - A valid passport with an expiration date of at least one year.

 - Three copies of your passport.

 - Three (3.5 cmx4.3 cm) new color personal photos with a white background.

-- An enrollment letter issued by the Office of International Services at LAU for exchange students only.
-Other students should, after collection of statement of fees period, request an enrollment letter from Registrar on their Banner account:
+- An enrollment letter issued by the International Services and Programs Office at LAU for exchange students only.
+Other students should, after collection of statement of fees period, request an enrollment letter:

 - This enrollment letter should also be certified by your respective embassy.